 I adopted a new behavior to being grateful every day.
 I open my eyes in the morning to the taste and sounds of nature.
 I listen and touch and appreciate how it all makes me feel.
 Being grateful allows me to digest all of it.
 Irrespective of what I do not have, there is always something productive that I do, that’s worth being grateful for.
 Getting here was not easy, it took time and effort.

-Being grateful is daily process that starts in believing that we deserved to be happy
+Being grateful is a daily process that starts in believing that we deserved to be happy

 Our situation will never be perfect.
 There will always be something missing.
 There will always be more to learn, experiences to gain, habits to change and acquire.
 How soon we get to our goals will depend on our attitude.
 Understanding that getting to where we want to go, will require a lot of effort and patience.